dcoder2099/intro_to_capybara/SMOKE_TEST.md

 1. Fill in the Name, Address, and Email text fields
 1. Select a Pay type of "Purchase order"
 1. Click the "Place Order" button
-1. Confirm returning to the homepage with a message of "Order Placed"
+1. Confirm returning to the homepage with a message of "Thank you for your order"

 ### Backoffice